vikibaarathi/fpv-at-ph/README.md

 ### Before Flying Rules
 - Make sure no other pilots are in the air when you plug in, even if on different channel or technology.
 - Other than whoop style quads, no matter the size, must take off beyong the hill (Safety PVC).
-- Check channels with others before flying
+- Check channels with others before flying.
+- Notify all pilots that you are plugging in to ensure safety of other crafts , and provide a buffer window to respond if interference is noticed from others flying.

 ### Flight Rules
 - Maximum of 4 aircraft in the air at one time.